sir-rasel/sir-rasel.github.io/content/blogs/66-software-engineering-challenges.md

 ### Tradeoff Decision
 - **Cost vs. performance tradeoff**: Sometimes we need to balance between cost and performance.
 - **Deadline vs. best practice tradeoff**: Sometimes for a hard deadline, we face some situations when we need to sacrifice the best practices.

+### AI Wave
+- **AI tools adaptation, new workflows**: AI tools require teams to adapt to new workflows and development practices.
+- **Quality, security risks and ethical**: AI introduces significant quality, security, and ethical risks in software development.
+- **Lack of skills, operational and industry standards**: AI exposes gaps in skills, operations, and industry standards needed for reliable adoption.

 And more.
 There are lots of other problems associated with modern software engineering.